 Designated hitters had an immediate effect on the game.
 The very first major league DH to take the field was the Minnesota Twins' Larry Eugene Hisle during a 1973 preseason game against the Pittsburgh Pirates.
 Hisle hit a three-run homer and followed it with a grand slam [source: Nilsson].

 Baseball purists continue to argue that the designated hitter rule sullies the integrity of the sport by adding a tenth man to a nine-man game.
 But it remains the most significant difference between American League and National League play.
 During the World Series, the designated hitter rule only applies to games played in an American League stadium [source: Dodd].
 Same for interleague regular season play, which began in 1997.
 Starting in 2011, every All-Star Game now uses the designated hitter rule, no matter the location.

-For lots more information on baseball and other American traditions, explore the related links on the next page.
+For lots more information on baseball and other American traditions, explore the related links below.

 Author's Note: 5 Major Rule Changes in the History of Baseball